 What is Thai Cucumber Salad?

-Sometimes called Ajat, Ajad, or Achat, this simple Thai Cucumber Salad is a quick and easy relish, often served with Chicken Satay and Peanut Sauce. (click for the recipe!)
+Sometimes called Ajat, Ajad, or Achat, this simple Thai Cucumber Salad is a quick and easy relish, often served with Chicken Satay and Peanut Sauce. (click for the recipes!)
 Put it all together and you have the the most epic Thai meal!

 The salad is so easy: chop up cucumbers, shallots, chili peppers, and cilantro and put them in a serving bowl.
 Drizzle with a simple vinegar syrup and serve immediately.
 That’s IT.
 Takes 10 minutes, minus the time it takes your syrup to cool.